oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 In the case of a successful XSS attack, the attacker may be able to access the tokens if the tokens are persisted in the frontend, but is less likely to be able to access the tokens if they are stored only in memory.
 However, a successful XSS attack will also allow the attacker to call the Token Mediating Backend itself to retrieve the cached token or start a new OAuth flow.

-JavaScript Applications obtaining tokens directly
+JavaScript Applications obtaining tokens directly {#javascript-apps-direct-tokens}
 -------------------------------------------------

 This section describes the architecture of a JavaScript application obtaining tokens from the authorization server itself, with no intermediate proxy server and no backend component.